akiojin/unity-build-github-action/README.md

 # unity-build-github-action

-This action builds Unity and outputs ipa for iOS and apk for Android.
+This action builds Unity and outputs ipa for iOS and apk/aab for Android.

 ## Requirement